kubedb/cli/docs/tutorials/elasticsearch/README.md

   phase: Running
 ```

-Please note that KubeDB operator has created a new Secret called `e1-auth` (format: {crd-name}-auth) for storing the password for `admin` user.
+Please note that KubeDB operator has created a new Secret called `e1-auth` (format: {crd-name}-auth) for storing the password for `admin` user and `e1-cert` (format: {crd-name}-cert) for storing certificates.
 If you want to use an existing secret please specify that when creating the CRD using `spec.databaseSecret.secretName`.

 ```console
 $ kubectl edit svc e1 -n demo